aryanrajtrangham/Courses_from_priyanshu/E-commerce.md

 ## E-Money

 - E-Money transactions refer to situation where payment is done over the network and the amount gets transferred from one financial body to another financial body without any involvement of a middleman.
 E-money transactions are faster, convenient, and saves a lot of time.
-- Online payments done via credit cards, debit cards, or smart cards are examples of emoney transactions.
+- Online payments done via credit cards, debit cards, or smart cards are examples of e-money transactions.
 Another popular example is e-cash.
 In case of e-cash, both customer and merchant have to sign up with the bank or company issuing e-cash.

 ## Digital Signature